 Whether it’s from the port to a distribution center or warehouse — or another brief leg of the journey — USA Truckload Shipping’s ability and flexibility sync up to enable us to provide any trucking service you need.
-We can help fill in the gaps of your freight shipments, including the short trips during drayage to link your loads to meet their end goal.
+We can help fill in the gaps of your freight shipments, including the short trips during drayage that link your loads to meet their end goal.

 We also offer additional freight services, including:

 With strategically located facilities across the country, a 99.5% on-time delivery, and chassis availability, we excel at moving your goods throughout your entire supply chain.
-Should you require warehousing, for instance, that’s something we can provide as well.

 R+L Global Logistics